bids-standard/bids-starter-kit/src/faq.md

 # Frequently Asked Questions

-As this wiki grows it gets harder to know where to find information, so this page is a collection of frequently asked questions.
+As this starter-kit grows it gets harder to know where to find information, so this page is a collection of frequently asked questions.

 Please add to this list!
 It will always be :construction: **in construction**